ScrollPrize/scrollprize-website/docs/20_community_projects.md

 ## Ink Detection

-There are two major avenues people have been pursuing for detecting ink in the scrolls.
+There are two major avenues people have been pursuing for detecting ink in the scrolls, and for building training datasets.

-1. **Fragment-based.** Training ML models on fragments, then running them on scroll segments.
-This is the method we originally envisioned, and created some prizes around, like the [Ink Detection prize on Kaggle](https://www.kaggle.com/competitions/vesuvius-challenge-ink-detection/).
+1. **Fragment-based.** Training ML models on detached scroll fragments with photographic ground truth, then running them on scroll segments.
+This was the method used to prove the concept of recovering Herculaneum ink from CT scans.
+Some prizes were created around this, like the [Ink Detection prize on Kaggle](https://www.kaggle.com/competitions/vesuvius-challenge-ink-detection/).
 Resulted in Youssef’s [First Letters Prize](firstletters) results.
-2. **Crackle-based.** Searching the scrolls for the [“crackle pattern”](https://caseyhandmer.wordpress.com/2023/08/05/reading-ancient-scrolls/) discovered by Casey Handmer.
+2. **Scroll-based.** Searching the intact scrolls for the [“crackle pattern”](https://caseyhandmer.wordpress.com/2023/08/05/reading-ancient-scrolls/) discovered by Casey Handmer.
 Resulted in Luke’s [First Letters Prize](firstletters) results.

+It may turn out that both fragment data and scroll data can be combined for effective training sets.
+For now, training directly on scroll data removes the domain shift between fragments and scrolls, and yields stronger results.

 ### What are people working on?

-**Next milestone:** Scaling up the results of the [First Letters Prize](firstletters) to go for the [Grand Prize](grand_prize).
-Intermediate goals for the [$20k Open Source Prizes](open_source_prizes).
+**Next milestone:** Improving the precision seen in the Grand Prize results, so that we can recover more high quality passages.

 ### Fragment-based ink detection